 The third option for incision placement is through the armpit via a transaxillary incision.
 This incision option offers the least direct visualization and is not ideal for patients with significant breast asymmetry.

 If you have already gone through a breast augmentation or are wondering how a future augmentation could be affected by pregnancy, we can help.
-Experiencing pregnancy, while a magical time, can have some effects on the appearance of your breast implants.
+Pregnancy can have a significant impact on the appearance of your breasts after a breast augmentation with implants.

 During pregnancy, the mammary glands typically swell as they prepare for breastfeeding.
 As a result, the skin could possibly stretch out.
 Following pregnancy, the glands will shrink back down, leaving the excess skin behind.
 There is also a risk of dimpling, which is where the breast tissue sags around the implant, altering how the implant appears.

-Remember that most women never experience any change in their appearance following pregnancy.
-If you are concerned about these risks, speak with Dr. Pirani to ease your mind.
+If you are concerned about these risks, speak with Dr. Pirani to discuss your concerns.

 Can I Breastfeed Following The Procedure?